caninereason/Minesweeperjava/readme.md

   - on the left is a menu, find pages and open it
   - under Branch it will say "GitHub Pages is currently disabled.
 Select a source below to enable GitHub Pages for this repository"
   - From the source section drop-down menu, select the main branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch has been selected, press the save button to the right
+  - Now the message under branch should read "Your GitHub Pages site is currently being built from the main branch."

 ## Credits
   - Background and title images are personal creations